Franchise Tax Board Penalty Waiver

 - The taxpayer is otherwise compliant with FTB filing requirements

-As you can see, the California version of first-time abatement, as proposed, would be more restrictive than the Federal version, as it requires a slightly longer history of compliance.
+As you can see, the first-time California late-filing penalty abatement, as proposed, would be more restrictive than the Federal version, as it requires a slightly longer history of compliance.
 It seems like California looks to the IRS for guidance in administration of its tax laws, and then tries to figure out how it can make things just a little bit tougher for California taxpayer.